lelandpaul/ringingroom/app/templates/help.md

 ## My Towers

 The [My Towers](/my_towers) page keeps a record of all the towers you visit, bookmark, create, or host.
-It allows you to quickly return to towers you've used in the past, and also to access [Tower Settings](#tower_settings) for the towers you've created.
+It allows you to quickly return to towers you've used in the past, and also to access [Tower Settings](#tower-settings) for the towers you've created.

 ### Recent

 The first tab on the [My Towers](/my_towers) page shows your _recently visited towers_, sorted reverse-chronologically (so your most recently visited is always at the top).
 Each row in the list includes the following items from left to right:

-1. **[Bookmark](bookmarks) icon:** Click this to toggle whether the tower is bookmarked.
+1. **Bookmark icon:** Click this to toggle whether the tower is bookmarked.
 2. **Tower name:** Click this to go directly to the tower.
 3. **Tower ID and clipboard icon**: Click the icon to copy the tower id to your computer clipboard.
-4. **Settings:** If you are the tower creator, you'll have the button to access the [Tower Settings](#tower-settings) available here.
+4. **Settings:** If you are the tower creator, you can click on Settings to view and change the [Tower Settings](#tower-settings).
 5. **Remove from Recent:** Click this to remove the tower from your list of recently-visited towers.
 (Cannot be undone.)

 ### Bookmarks

 Ringing Room provides a facility for you to bookmark towers you return to often.
-Bookmarked towers will appear at the top of the User Menu (available by clicking your username in the top menu bar from any page on Ringing Room other than a tower page).
+Bookmarked towers will appear at the top of the User Menu (available by clicking your username in the top menu bar from any page on Ringing Room other than a tower page when you are logged in; it will be replaced by _Log In / Register_ if you are not logged in).
 The bookmark icon  appears on any of the My Towers tabs and on the tower page itself (next to the tower name); click this icon to toggle whether the tower is bookmarked or not.

 ### Created